 The Frequency Of Web-Based Attacks

-According to recent research from Verizon, web applications are involved in 43% of all breaches.
+According to recent research from Verizon, web application attacks are involved in 26% of all breaches, making the second most common attack pattern.
 However, applications aren’t the web’s only vulnerability.
-In the last year, global search traffic has increased immensely, often spiking during periods of lockdown to combat the COVID-19 pandemic, as the world turned to virtual hangouts and movie streaming platforms for entertainment, and to video conferencing tools to communicate with their co-workers remotely.
-This reliance on the internet made it a lucrative target for attackers, many of whom focused their efforts on exploiting web vulnerabilities.
+In 2020, global search traffic increased immensely, often spiking during periods of lockdown to combat the COVID-19 pandemic.
+Now, as the world continues to embrace virtual hangouts and movie streaming platforms for entertainment, and video conferencing tools to communicate with their co-workers remotely, these high levels of global internet usage show no sign of decreasing.
+While the internet has enabled many organizations to ensure their productivity throughout the shifts to remote and—more recently, hybrid—work, our reliance on the internet makes it a lucrative target for attackers, many of whom focused their efforts on exploiting web vulnerabilities.

 Based on an analysis of 7 million websites, SiteLock reports that websites currently experience an average of 94 attacks every day, and are visited by bots approximately 2,608 times a week.